trafficonese/leaflet.extras2/HowTo.md

 8. Add a short description in the **NEWS.md** file that this plugin is now available.

+9. Add the plugin in the `_pkgdown.yml` file and make sure it matches all functions.

-9. If everything works correctly, push it to your fork and **open a PR**.
+10. If everything works correctly, push it to your fork and **open a PR**.
 I will be happy to merge it as soon as possible! 💚
 🤷 If you're stuck somewhere in the process and you just can't get it to work, you can still open a PR and explain what the problem is.
 I will look into it.

-10. 🎉 Celebrate and use it 🏆
+11. 🎉 Celebrate and use it 🏆